dosbox-staging/dosbox-staging/CONTRIBUTING.md

 # Build dosbox-staging

-Install dependencies listed in [README.md][readme-b]; take a moment to read [INSTALL][install] file as well.
+Install dependencies listed in [README.md][readme-b].
 You can also learn longer list of dependencies for other build systems by running script `./scripts/list-build-dependencies.sh`.

 Detailed build instructions are in [BUILD.md][build-doc] file.